Top 5 Big Data Analytics Companies in Melbourne for 2018

 In fact, Kennedy Consulting Research & Advisory named Deloitte as the leader in Analytics IT Consulting in 2014 – though it was an American study, the Australian branch of the department is equally well-respected in the industry.
 As of November 2017, Deloitte is partnering with two big data and analytics solutions specialists, Cameron Price and Gerard Skybey, in an effort to improve and enhance the capabilities of the Australasian Analytics and IT department.

-Quantium, established in 2002, is Australia’s largest analytics business, offering business strategy tools, customer and market insight data assets, media segmentation engines and more to companies around the country.
-Unlike many other similar firms, the company is actuarial-focused, meaning they deal with issues that are complex and hard to understand.
-Quantium has become such a leader in Australia’s analytics game that Woolworths recently bought a 50 per cent stake (for $20 million), hoping to improve their customer targeting and advertising capabilities, according to CMO.
+Quantium, established in 2002, is Australia’s largest actuarial analytics business, offering business strategy tools, customer and market insight data assets, media segmentation engines and more to companies around the country.
+The organisation has become such a leader in Australia’s analytics game that Woolworths recently bought a 50 per cent stake (for a whopping $20 million), hoping to improve their customer targeting and advertising capabilities, according to CMO.

 With offices in Melbourne, Sydney and Brisbane, Quantium is well-known throughout the country, and its various partners and associates are equally impressive.
-With big-name customers, such as Woolworths, P&G, Kellogg’s and Qantas, the analytics firm offers access to global data, giving other clients a better view of the wider picture.
+With big-name customers, such as P&G, Kellogg’s and Qantas, the analytics firm offers unparalleled access to global data, giving other clients access to the wider picture.

 Quantium has a data sharing ecosystem known as Quantium Health Outcomes – this venture is specifically designed to increase data transparency across the medical industry, enabling better decision-making and healthcare delivery.
 Beyond their obvious analytics prowess, Quantium also partners with two charities – the Smith Family and My Choices Foundation – to ensure they’re having a positive global impact, not only on businesses but also on social issues.

-One of the best known analytics organisations in the world, North Carolina-based SAS has been delivering solutions since the 1970’s and has had a foot in the Australian market for more than 20 years.
-With over 150 products designed to enable better corporate decision-making, SAS strives to help aid business transformation through data analytics and AI.
+One of the most widely known analytics organisations in the world, North Carolina-based SAS has been delivering solutions since the 1970’s and has had a foot in the Australian market for more than 20 years.
+With over 150 products designed to enable better corporate decision-making, SAS strives to help aid business transformation through data analytics.

 Serving nearly 25 different industries, SAS analytics technology is a solid choice for companies looking for general data optimisation.
 They’re partners with a number of well-known corporations, such as Teradata, Capgemini and Deloitte.